 Estate and Gift Tax: An Overview

 Estate and gift taxes are imposed by the federal government on the transfer of property from person to another, either at death (estate tax) or while the giver of the property is still alive (gift tax).
+This article provides a brief overview of both forms of transfer.

 Estate Tax Exemptions